MichaelHallik/MichaelHallik.github.io/_posts/2021-02-03-Running-Robot-Framework-in-a-virtual-environment-pt-3.md

 in your console/shell/CLI.

-In case you CLI doesn't recognize the issued command, check your PATH environment variable (in accordance with what was said earlier).
+In case your CLI doesn't recognize the issued command, check your PATH environment variable (in accordance with what was said earlier).

 If the command is executed, but the returned Python version is <i>below 3.4</i>, then <code class="folder"> pip </code> will not be included in the standard library and you'll have to install it <a class="postanchor" href="https://www.liquidweb.com/kb/install-pip-windows/" target="_blank">manually</a> for that Python version.
 Or put a suitable Python version as first on your PATH (assuming one is installed).

 <h2> Install virtualenvwrapper-win. </h2>

-To install <code class="folder">virtualenv</code>, simply open a command line and type:
+To install, simply open a command line and type:

 <code class="snippet">pip install virtualenvwrapper-win</code>